API

 { "id": "wgt_abc123", "data": { "tempC": 21.4, "available": true } }

-From a script (no MCP) — a widget’s “backend”
+From a script (no MCP) — feeding the widget

 A Preen widget never calls out; something has to push values in.
-That producer is the widget’s backend, and it can be anything that speaks HTTP — a cron job, a sensor daemon, a CI step, a Raspberry Pi.
+That producer is the feed side of the widget’s backend, and it can be anything that speaks HTTP — a cron job, a sensor daemon, a CI step, a Raspberry Pi.
 There’s no Preen SDK to install and no code of yours runs on the Mac: you just POST JSON to the widget’s feed.

 Get the feed’s URL and token once with get_data_endpoint: